-Since this subject is so near and dear to our hearts, we eagerly welcome the opportunity to help the National Brain Tumor Society (NBTS) promote community awareness of both pediatric and adult brain tumors.
+Since this subject is so near and dear to our hearts, we eagerly welcome the opportunity to help the National Brain Tumor Society (NBTS), promote community awareness of both pediatric and adult brain tumors.
+NBTS is the largest nonprofit in the United States dedicated to the brain tumor community.

-The theme emphasizes that the road to better brain tumor treatments and cures is paved with teamwork and collaboration.
-This includes the contributions of individuals and organizations from both inside and outside of the brain tumor community.
+Brain Tumor Awareness Month involves the contributions of individuals and organizations from both inside and outside of the brain tumor community.
 In addition to building awareness for the cause, the effort largely focuses on advancing research and public policy.
 It’s all in the hopes of making strides to overcome a devastating disease that impacts nearly 700,000 Americans and millions more worldwide.

 On the Horizon

 At ANA, we join the scientific community in tracking and working toward continual advances in the detection and treatment of brain cancer.
 Our efforts to mark Brain Tumor Awareness Month also revolve around reviewing advances in the field such as:

 Enhanced imaging tests

 New imaging scan techniques are vital for initial detection, as well as tracking treatment progress and tumor growth or recurrence.

 These are indicators of a tumor that are found in blood, urine or body tissue.
 They can be used to detect brain cancer before symptoms develop.
 A recent study reported initial positive results testing a new biomarker and emerging vaccine for glioma, a common type of brain cancer.

 This type of therapy is designed to improve or restore immune system function by use of substances either made by the body or in a laboratory.
 The technique is meant to fight cancer by strengthening natural defenses.
 Immunotherapy has made significant progress and continues to be tested in clinical trials.